 Before getting to the actual design tips for bloggers, it’s important to have a very trustful hosting service that won’t lose your data and leave you without your website in general…

 I’ve chosen Siteground since they literally have THE best customer support I’ve found online + WordPress where I can either purchase or use free themes for my blog.
-Although many people roll with what have on their way, it’s important to actually do a bit of research and make the right decisions since it’ll take forever to change afterward.
+Although many people roll with what they find on their way, it’s important to actually do a bit of research and make the right decisions since it’ll take forever to change afterward.

 Before making the final decision, make sure to read more about the things you should keep in mind when choosing website hosting.